Here you will learn 20 English verbs for expressing sounds. To drone, to yell, to tinkle and many more.

 There are lots of verbs in the English language that express different sounds.
 How do we distinguish them?
-Well, hopefully this blog will give you an insight in to some of the English verbs expressing sounds.
-Many of them can also be used as a noun.
+Well, hopefully this short post will give you an insight in to some of them.
+And remember that many of the English verbs expressing sounds can also be used as a noun.

 English Verbs Expressing Sounds

 However, as a verb we can express a sound that someone makes when they go on and on about something in a very monotonous boring voice.

 Example: My boss is very boring, he drones on at work every week about compliance.
 Compliance, compliance that’s all I seem to hear all week!!

 When you are struggling for air or when you try swimming under water without breathing you come to the surface gasping for air.